Q: What Does “Pura Vida” mean?

 Sales Tax in Costa Rica

-Presently in Costa Rica the sales tax is 13% and is levied on almost everything, except the national Food Basket of 235 items.
+Presently in Costa Rica the sales tax is 13% and is levied on almost everything, even the national Food Basket of 235 items but at a much lower rates of 2%.
 To make a list would be a complete different topic and a long item to read.
-The Government of Costa Rica is looking to replace the 13% sales tax with a VAT tax (Value Added Tax) this would then replace the standard tax and include the services of accountants, lawyers and other professionals.
+The Government of Costa Rica Recently enacted (Effective July 1, 2019) a new law replacing the 13% sales tax with VAT (Value Added Tax) this will replace the standard tax and include the services of accountants, lawyers and other professionals.
 Presently it is required for realtors to charge this tax to sellers based on the commissions earned on the sale of a property and then transfer it to the tax administration on a monthly basis.

 Costa Rica Social Security Tax